BetterSaifthanSorry/hobby-OS/README.md

 - Paging.
 - RTL8139 initialization, interrupt handling, RX ring buffering, and TX path through a basic Ethernet/IP/UDP pipeline (with ARP support).
 - User-mode trampoline (`switch_space`) that builds a trapframe and executes a demo `int 0x80` syscall from ring 3.
+- Network stack with Ethernet, IP, UDP and, ARP.

 ## Repository Layout